 TYPE SPECIES: Amphorotia clevei Williams and Reid

 Valves of Amphorotia are large in size, generally greater than 60 µm in length.
-The valves are asymmetrical to the apical axis and symmetrical to the transapical axis.
-In addition, the frustules are asymmetrical to the transapical plane, so that the dorsal mantle is very broad as compared to the ventral mantle.
+The valves are asymmetric to the apical axis and symmetric to the transapical axis.
+In addition, the frustules are asymmetric to the transapical plane, so that the dorsal mantle is very broad as compared to the ventral mantle.
 Each valve has two rimoportulae, positioned near the apices.
-The areaolae are coarsely punctate and not well organized into striae.
+The areaolae are coarse and not well organized into striae.

 In North America, this taxon is only known as a fossil form.
 Extant populations of Amphorotia clevei are present in large oligotrophic Scandinavian and Baltic lakes.
 Endemic Amphorotia lineages are found in Lake Baikal, Mongolia’s Lake Hövsgöl, and in China.